Webinars - Season Three

 The National Bee Improvement Programme is one of the most radical proposals ever put to beekeepers in our part of the world.
 We can only improve our bees if we understand them.
 Much of the teaching, especially of beginners, is based on imported bees, so there may need to be some modification in teaching and what has already been learnt.
 This will bring many questions, which this webinar has been set up to answer.

 During the previous 8 webinars we will try to cover much of what beekeepers may ask.
 There will be time at the end of each session for questions, but inevitably there will be more.
-Make your notes and please ask questions that aren’t previously answered by completing this form.
+Now closed to questions.